Why we do it

 As stewards of the land, our practices reflect this commitment to nurture and protect:

-• We breed Wagyu, Angus, and Jersey cattle, Nigerian dwarf and mini Nubian goats, Babydoll sheep and Maremma sheep dogs.
+We breed Wagyu, Angus, and Jersey cattle, Nigerian dwarf and mini Nubian goats, Heritage Berkshire Pigs and Maremma sheep dogs.
 We raise heritage chickens on the cattle pastures for both meat and eggs.
 The animals are never vaccinated, medicated, provided with hormones or chemicals.

-All beef for sale through the standard non-member website shopping cart is USDA processed at a local facility and is custom cut to our specification.
-It’s always vacuum packed and shipped on dry ice.
-For full, half and quarter cow shares, please contact us for more information or fill out the cut list at the bottom of the page and send us an email.
+All beef is processed at a local USDA facility and is custom cut to our specification.
+For whole & Half beef shares, they are cut to your specification, under our close watch.
+It’s always vacuum packed and when we ship, it is always on dry ice.
+For full and half beef shares, please check out our whole cow beef buying guide page, use the contact us for more information or fill out the cut list at the bottom of the page and send us an email.

 Most beef is Wagyu / Angus cross, known to most steak lovers as American Wagyu.
-We do have a small quantity of other crosses and rarely a full blood Wagyu.
-Contact us for more information on full blood wagyu availability and to get on the waiting list.
+We do have a small quantity of other crosses and rarely a full blood Wagyu comes available.
+Contact us for more information on full blood wagyu availability and to get on the waiting list for our platinum program.

-All our beef is dry aged 18-24 days before butchering.
-We find this provides the best balance of tenderness and enhances the flavor of the high quality beef.
+All our beef is dry aged 28 days before butchering.
+We find this provides the best balance of tenderness and enhanced flavor of the high quality beef.